ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

                 // IMPORTANT:
                 // CHECK FOR SATISFACTORY CONDITIONS ACCORDING TO THE
                 // QUESTION TO MODIFY THE RESULT HERE.
 AS OF NOW LET US
-                // ASSUME THAT TASK AT HAND IS TO FIND THE STARTING
+                // DO IT FOR THE TASK AT HAND THAT IS TO FIND THE STARTING
                 // INDEXES OF ALL ANAGRAMS OF THE PATTERN IN THE ORIGINAL
                 // STRING.
-SO WE CHECK IF THE PART THAT COMPLETELY MATACHES
+SO WE CHECK THAT AS THE COUNTER IS NOW 0, THAT
+                // WHETHER OR NOT THE PART THAT COMPLETELY MATCHES ALL OF
-                // ALL CHARACTERS OF THE PATTERN IS OF THE SAME LENGTH AS
+                // THE CHARACTERS OF THE PATTERN IS OF THE SAME LENGTH AS
                 // PATTERN OR NOT.
-AS IF LENGTH IS NOT SAME IT WONT BE AN
+AS, IF LENGTH IS NOT SAME IT WONT BE AN
                 // ANAGRAM.
                 if(end - start == pattern.length())
                 {
-                    result.add(start);
+                    // As lengths are same, 'start' is one of the starting indexes result.add(start);
                 }

-                // If the character is a part of the mathcing, that is
+                // If the starting character is a part of the mathcing, that is
                 // character is present in the pattern if(patternMap.containsKey(tempc))
                 {